 I’m not talking about pleasant adult vidoes with love scenes and I’m not talking about swearing.
 I’m talking about the filth of human nature that exists in all languages and cultures.

 Someone on the Yabla staff likes this filth and it represents a brokenness in their character that is reflected in the content that they have chosen to publish.
 The world around us is a reflection of human arts and ideals and so I’m calling on Yabla management to delete the filth where it has no educational value to advanced language learners.

 I’m a world traveler with a lot of stamps in my passport, and believe me, I’m no prude.
 But there are a LOT of videos on Yabla that I don’t want either to watch or accidentally stumble into, especially on a site that I have paid for.

-Very conservative religious families should select the “family friendly only” option during sign-up.
+Conservative families should select the “family friendly only” option during sign-up.
 Selecting the “mildly suggestive” option will let you see content that is roughly like what you might see on American network prime-time television.

 Visit the Yabla.com web site.
+NOT an affiliate link!

 Last Updated, March 7, 2018